gbishop/GitNautilusIcons/README.rst

 Put git-icon-emblems.py in ~/.gnome2/nautilus-scripts

 I installed the emblems using Nautiuls Edit -> Backgrounds and Emblems ... -> Add New Emblem, type its name, click the image, browse to it, select it, repeat.
-But I think it must be possible to just copy something to ~/.icons/hicolor/48x48/emblems giving them the correct names.
+At least on Ubuntu Lucid you should be able to copy the included hicolor folder to ~/.icons/ and it should just work.
+Your mileage may vary.

 License
 =======